unitejohndalev/unitejohndalev/README.md

 - 👋 Hi, I’m John Dale Unite
-- 👀 I’m into Web development
+- 👀 I’m into Front-end development
-- 🌱 I’m currently learning react.js and react native
+- 🌱 I’m currently learning react.js/next.js/typescript
-- 💞️ I’m looking to collaborate on any project
+- 💞️ I’m looking to collaborate on any project as a front-end developer
 - 📫 How to reach me mail me unitejohndalev@gmail.com

 <!---